X-Men: The Official Game: Reception

-X-Men: The Official Game received "mixed or average" reviews, according to review aggregator Metacritic.
+X-Men: The Official Game received "mixed or average" reviews, according to review aggregator platform Metacritic.

 On the consoles and PC, some of the problems cited were repetitive gameplay, poor enemy AI and the fact that the Xbox 360 version looked similar to the other console versions despite the better hardware.
 Detroit Free Press gave the Xbox 360 version three stars out of four and said, "I'd be happier if Cyclops were at my fingertips, too.
 But all in all, the variety these three X-Men provide is adequate for one little video game".
 The Times gave the game a mixed review and stated that "nice graphics and smooth gameplay are no substitute for imagination".
 However, The A.V.
 Club gave it a D and stated that "almost everything about this movie cash-in is cheap and incompetent, from the short, forgettable levels to the poor control system to the hand-crampingly repetitive action".

 As for the handhelds, the DS version was considered repetitive and hard to control, and the GBA version as a by-the-book platformer.